Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Gravitational waveforms

 where

-Further we substitute the post-Newtonian expression for the source $S$ from \eqref{eqs} to \eqref{fi2} and \eqref{fi3}.
-Thus we obtain an expression for the gravitational waveform $\phi(t, R)$ in the far zone.
-Here we use one-body approximation \eqref{onebody}.
-After the integration we save only terms up to order $O(\frac{mv^2}{R})$ and $O(\frac{m^2}{Rr'})$ in the monopole (l=0) and quadrupole (l=2) terms.
-Thus, we obtain
+Next, we substitute the post-Newtonian expression for the source $S$ from Eq.~\eqref{sour} into Eqs.~\eqref{fi2} and \eqref{fi3}.
+In this way, we obtain an expression for the gravitational waveform $\phi(t, R)$ in the far zone.
+Here, we use the one-body approximation from Eq.~\eqref{onebody}.
+After performing the integration we save only the terms up to order $O(\frac{mv^2}{R})$ and $O(\frac{m^2}{Rr'})$ in the monopole (l=0) and quadrupole (l=2) contributions.
+As a result, we obtain

 where